-The TJPA may secure credit enhancement for its bonds from third-party credit providers to the extent such credit enhancement is available upon reasonable, competitive and cost-effective terms.
-Such credit enhancement may include municipal bond insurance ("Bond Insurance"), letters of credit and lines of credit (collectively and individually, "Credit Facilities"), as well as other similar instruments.
+The TJPA may secure credit enhancement for its debt from third-party credit providers to the extent such credit enhancement is available upon reasonable, competitive and cost-effective terms.
+Such credit enhancement may include municipal bond insurance ("Bond Insurance"), letters of credit and lines of credit (each a "Credit Facility"), as well as other similar instruments.
 Credit enhancement providers shall be selected on a competitive basis.

-1. Bond Insurance

-All or any portion of an issue of bonds may be secured by Bond Insurance provided by municipal bond insurers ("Bond Insurers") if it is economically advantageous to do so, or if it is otherwise deemed necessary or desirable in connection with a particular issue of bonds.
-The relative cost or benefit of Bond Insurance may be determined by comparing the amount of the Bond Insurance premium to the present value of the estimated interest savings to be derived as a result of the insurance.
+- 1. Bond Insurance.
+All or any portion of an issue of debt may be secured by Bond Insurance provided by municipal bond insurers ("Bond Insurers") if it is economically advantageous to do so, or if it is otherwise deemed necessary or desirable in connection with a particular debt issuance.
+The relative cost or benefit of Bond Insurance may be determined by comparing the amount of the Bond Insurance premium to the present value of the estimated interest savings to be derived as a result of the insurance. - 2.
+Credit Facilities.
+The issuance of certain types of debt may require a Credit Facility from a commercial bank or other qualified financial institution to provide liquidity and/or credit support.
+The types of bonds where a Credit Facility may be necessary include commercial paper, variable rate bondswith a tender option and bonds that could not receive an investment grade credit rating in the absence of such a facility.

-2. Credit Facilities

-The issuance of certain types of bonds requires a letter of credit or line of credit (a "Credit Facility") from a commercial bank or other qualified financial institution to provide liquidity and/or credit support.
-The types of bonds where a Credit Facility may be necessary include commercial paper, variable rate bonds with a tender option and bonds that could not receive an investment grade credit rating in the absence of such a facility.